Adapting to iOS 26.4

 Available on: iOS

 If tapping Start Flow now drops you on a screen that says "Flow is on" and asks you to swipe back to your app, or your writing style no longer changes between apps — that's related to iOS 26.4.
-Here's what changed and how to use the new style controls we shipped.
+Here's what changed and how to use the new style controls.

 What changed

-Styles no longer auto-adjust by app (for some users): For users in the new Styles Adaptation experience — a gradual rollout — Flow uses a single default style everywhere instead of choosing one per app.
-Users not yet in this rollout still have Flow auto-select a category (Personal, Work, Email, or Other) based on the active app.
+• Styles no longer auto-adjust by app (for some users): In the new Styles Adaptation experience — a gradual rollout — Flow uses a single default style everywhere.
+Users outside the rollout still have Flow auto-select a category (Personal, Work, Email, or Other) based on the active app.

 What we shipped to help

-Default style settings in the app: The Style tab lets you set a default style per category (Personal, Work, Email, and Other) so your formatting stays consistent across apps.
-A simplified single-default-style view ("Your default sound") is part of a gradual rollout — when you have it, you'll see this simplified view instead of the category picker.
-The Style tab requires English (US or British) as your selected language.
+• Default style settings in the app: The Style tab sets a default style per category (Personal, Work, Email, Other) so formatting stays consistent across apps.
+A simplified single-default-style view ("Your default sound") is rolling out gradually and replaces the category picker when you have it.

-Quick Style Switcher on the keyboard: A new style pill appears above the keyboard.
-Tap it to temporarily switch your style for the current conversation without leaving your app.
-The override stays active until you change it or clear it.
+• Quick Style Switcher on the keyboard: A style pill above the keyboard opens a menu to temporarily switch your style for the current conversation without leaving your app.
+The override stays active until you change or clear it.

-Keyboard touch accuracy improvements: Taps in the gaps between keys now register the nearest key correctly, the boundaries between shift/Z and M/delete are more evenly split, and dragging from one key to another inserts only the new key's character.
+• Keyboard touch accuracy improvements: Taps in the gaps between keys register the nearest key, the shift/Z and M/delete boundaries are split more evenly, and dragging from one key to another inserts only the new key's character.

 Setting your default style